watari3/GitBucket-Wiki/External-database-configuration.md

 1. At first, you must upgrade to GitBucket 3.14 (This is the final version of 3.x series)
 2. Then upgrade to GitBucket 4.0
 3. Export data as a **XML** file from H2 database at the administration console
+  - Exclude tables which is created by plug-ins if these plug-ins does not provide for GitBucket 4.x series.
+Recommend separate export for plug-in's tables.
+When 4.x supported version will be released, you can restore their data from the exported files.
-4. Configure external database and reboot GitBucket
+4. Setup the external database and update `GITBUCKET_HOME/database.conf` as mentioned above and reboot GitBucket
 5. Import an exported XML file into the configured external database at the administration console

 You can also export data as SQL file.
 The administration console on GitBucket does not support import from the SQL file, but you can import it using other database front-end tools or command-line client tools such as `mysql` or `psql` command.